-41. For each of the income years from 2010-11 to 2023-24 the Commissioner will exercise the discretion in subsection 35-55(1) once the following conditions are satisfied for the year concerned:

-- the Grower carried on their business of afforestation during the income year; and - the business activity that is carried on is not materially different to that in the scheme described in this Product Ruling; and - the Grower has incurred a taxation loss for the income year from carrying on that business activity.

-42. If these conditions are met for a given year, the Commissioner will exercise the discretion for that year under:

-- paragraph 35-55(1)(b) for a Grower in the Project who satisfies the income requirement in subsection 35-10(2E); and - paragraph 35-55(1)(c) for a Grower in the Project who does not satisfy the income requirement in subsection 35-10(2E).

-43. If the Commissioner determines that the discretion will not be exercised for a particular year or years the Grower will be informed of that decision and the reasons.
-In any year where the discretion is not exercised losses incurred by a Grower will be subject to the loss deferral rule in section 35-10 and the Grower will not be able to offset the losses from the Project against other assessable income.

-44. The issue of this Product Ruling of itself does not constitute the exercise of the Commissioner's discretion in subsection 35-55(1) for any income year.
+- 41. For each of the income years from 2011-12 to 2024-25 the Commissioner will exercise the discretion in subsection 35-55(1) once the following conditions are satisfied for the year concerned: - the Grower carried on their business of afforestation during the income year; and - the business activity that is carried on is not materially different to that in the scheme described in this Product Ruling; and - the Grower has incurred a taxation loss for the income year from carrying on that business activity. - 42.
+If these conditions are met for a given year, the Commissioner will exercise the discretion for that year under: - paragraph 35-55(1)(b) for a Grower in the Project who satisfies the income requirement in subsection 35-10(2E); and - paragraph 35-55(1)(c) for a Grower in the Project who does not satisfy the income requirement in subsection 35-10(2E). - 43.
+If the Commissioner determines that the discretion will not be exercised for a particular year or years the Grower will be informed of that decision and the reasons.
+In any year where the discretion is not exercised losses incurred by a Grower will be subject to the loss deferral rule in section 35-10 and the Grower will not be able to offset the losses from the Project against other assessable income. - 44.
+The issue of this Product Ruling of itself does not constitute the exercise of the Commissioner's discretion in subsection 35-55(1) for any income year.

-Prepayment provisions and anti-avoidance provisions

-Sections 82KL and Part IVA of the ITAA 1936

-45. Where a Grower is accepted to participate in the Project, the following provisions of the ITAA 1936 have application as indicated:

-- section 82KL does not apply to deny the deductions otherwise allowable; and - the relevant provisions in Part IVA will not be applied to cancel a tax benefit obtained under a tax law dealt with in this Ruling.